Pookie-Cookie/263-CM-project/README.md

 ## Getting started

 Download and unzip a local copy of this repository.
 Within cm_project_263_group_10, find 'Final Code Model with uncertainty'.
-Open this Visual Studio Code or similar Python IDE.
+Open this in Visual Studio Code or similar Python IDE.

 Open and run main.py in 'Final Codel Model with uncertainty'.